kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 ===! ":fontawesome-brands-java: `Java`"

-    * The class must not be abstract
+    * The class must not be abstract (`@Component` on an abstract class or an interface is ignored)
-    * A class should have only one public constructor
+    * The class must have exactly one public constructor
     * The class must be `final` (only if it has no aspects)

     ```java
     @Component
     public final class SomeService {

-        private OtherService otherService;
+        private final OtherService otherService;

         public SomeService(OtherService otherService) {
             this.otherService = otherService;